ronald-angel-tizzka/predictor-flask-hd/README.md

 * The flask service starts an asynchronous task using celery and a Queue.
 * The task launch a spark job which runs the training model in parallel.
     - The spark job should use a back pressure strategy to limit the input rate from the source.
 Gain control, trade-off throughput vs latency.
-    - This back pressure could be done writing serialized images first to kafka.
+    - This back pressure could be done writing serialized/compressed images first to kafka.
     - The spark job could also use micro-batching strategies with intermediary checkpoints in HDFS if the data size is huge.
     - The job should take care of a good data partitioning.
 Smaller partition less memory used, but more shuffling (latency).

-* The spark job store model in HDFS in format proto buff.
+* The spark job store model and checkpoint in HDFS in format proto buff.
 * HDFS is also used to store intermediary checkpoints.
 * The spark task responds with the job finished (heartbeat could be used) status to the task.
+* Finally Zookeeper tracks the models versions and performances.

 ## Prediction